I’m going to kick off the month of April with a flashback to this classic 1980’s film.

 Well, okay, maybe “classic” is a bit of a stretch…but it’s certainly a cult classic.

-This was released in August 1981, and may very well be the first of a string a similar films that would be released throughout the decade (including MY TUTOR and THE BIG BET, among man others).
-Known as teen sex comedies, such films usually revolved around teenage boys trying to get laid, often by an older adult woman.
-If the boys succeeded, this was considered a good thing for them, despite the real world legal implications.
+This was released in August 1981, and may very well be the first of a string a similar films that would be released throughout the decade (including MY TUTOR and THE BIG BET, among many others).
+Known as teen sex comedies, such films usually revolved around teenage boys trying to get laid, often with an older adult woman.
+If the boys succeeded, this was considered a good thing for them, despite the real-world legal implications.
 As you can see by the above image, this film’s tagline was “What Happened To Him Should Happen To You”

 Again, this is nuts.
-Sherman against reacts with disbelief when Philly tells him the next day.
+Sherman again reacts with disbelief when Philly tells him the next day.
 As would I.

 Once again, we see Sherman as the voice of the audience, calling Philly crazy when he hears about this the next day.

 Then there’s a montage as an unspecified amount of time passes, where we see Philly avoiding Nicole at home.
 Finally he comes to her and apologizes for the way he’s been acting, and she suggests that they “go steady.”
 That night they get dressed up (Philly in a suit and tie) and have Lester take them to a fancy restaurant for dinner, and then they come home and finally have sex.